-Saxon Primary is a two-form entry primary school; children begin school in Reception (aged 4-5) and leave in Year 6 (aged 10-11).
-We also have a nursery class which takes children from aged 2-4 years.
-We are a friendly community school, small enough to ensure everyone knows each other but big enough to be able to offer children a wide range of different opportunities.
+Saxon Primary School is a two-form entry primary school; children begin school in our Reception class (aged 4-5) and leave in Year 6 (aged 10-11).
+We are a friendly community school, small enough to ensure that everyone knows each other but big enough to be able to offer children a wide range of different opportunities.